 Theresa Burke has worked at BSCS since 1998 when she joined the Coastal Home Based team working as an Outreach Clinician.
 Theresa has since served as Program Coordinator of the Family Stabilization Team, Program Director of the Home Based Program and Director of Child and Family Services.

 As Vice President of Children’s Services, Theresa is responsible for overseeing the Coastal CBHI Programs, DMH after school and community-based programs, the Lead Agencies, the Dianne DeVanna Center, First Steps Together and the Quincy and Plymouth Family Resource Centers.

 Theresa has a Bachelor of Arts in Psychology, a Master of Arts in Clinical Psychology, and is licensed as a Mental Health Counselor in Massachusetts.
 She previously worked as a Social Worker at DCF (formerly DSS).

-Anna Erdei, MBA, MA, LMHC, Vice President of Adult Services
+Anna Erdei, MBA, MA, LMHC, Senior Vice President of Outpatient Services

 Anna joined BSCS in August 2020 and is responsible for overseeing the Outpatient Clinic, the CCBHC program, the BHCP program, and the criminal justice and correctional programs.

 Anna obtained her Master of Arts degree in Clinical Mental Health Counseling from Lesley University and her MBA with concentration of healthcare management from Northeastern University.
 She received her LMHC licensure in 2007.